ahmadmardeni1/ahmadmardeni1/README.md

 ### Hi there 👋
 I'm a Software Engineer, specializes in Machine Learning and Data Science.
-I believe the Web3 underpins the internet of value, so I'm working with Web3 protocols to build the bases for a decentralized future.
+I believe the Web3 underpins the internet of value and giving the user the control back.
 - 🌟 I’m looking to collaborate on Deep Learning open-source projects.
 - 💬 Ask me about anything related to the Python programming language!

 I'm a technical writer.
 I'm focusing on Python programming tutorials.
-Have a look [here](https://www.section.io/engineering-education/authors/ahmad-mardeni/).
+Read my tutorials [here](https://www.section.io/engineering-education/authors/ahmad-mardeni/).

 Subscribe to my newsletter on Substack!
 I'm writing about Web3 and decentralization: